Nota-NetsPresso/SNP/README.md

 # After compressing the model, the user needs to train the compressed model to compensate for the performance loss.
 ```

+## License
+- All rights related to this repository and the compressed models are reserved by Nota Inc.
+- The intended use is strictly limited to research and non-commercial projects.

 ## Citation
 ```bibtex
 @article{shim2024snp,